-Inside Michelle Keegan and Mark Wright's luxury Essex mansion
+Michelle Keegan and Mark Wright’s house: Inside Our Girl star’s luxury Essex home

-The couple's sprawling pad is bound to make you 'well jel'... and not only because it's in the Towie heartland of Chigwell.
+The Very designer and the former TOWIE star have built quite the epic home together - here’s a look inside their decor and interiors.

-Michelle Keegan, 30, and her husband Mark Wright, 31, are probably the closest we've got to showbiz royalty... so it's no wonder that they live in a palace.
+Michelle Keegan, 30, and her husband Mark Wright, 31, are probably the closest we've got to showbiz royalty... so it's no wonder that they live in an palace.

-The couple live in a six bedroom mansion in Mark's home county of Essex, and while we've never been given a full guided tour of their impressive home, we've had plenty of glimpses come through from their social media channels.
+The Our Girl star – who recently saved someone's life with First Aid – lives in a six bedroom mansion in Mark's home county of Essex, and while we've never been given a full guided tour of their impressive home, we've had plenty of glimpses come through from their social media channels.

 The house, which is tastefully decorated in shades of beige and cream, features huge plasma screen TVs, a 40 foot garden, huge comfy sofas, massive chandeliers and a gym.